apos/rapid-bulky-wshc-by-apos/README.md

 ## Model for 3D printer
 The models are more or less versatile.

-- Both OLED housings can be used for all models.
+- All OLED housings can be used and interchanged within all bases..
 - Base and middle plate are different in size  (length) due to the design of the used Joystick shield.
 - Probably you also will solder your own PCB using standard parts (Joystick / Buttons) or combine avaiable joy sticks, push buttons with pin headers or a touch switch.
 Therefore there exit closed tops for your design which you can bore for you joystick/button design.
 Or simply take the STL/3MF and alter it to your needs.
 - For every case I use the avaable breakout boards.